Erasmus+ Europe

 SPECIFIC CONDITIONS OF FINANCING OF A TEACHING PLACEMENT

-1. Placement expenses (which you can find in the Documents section): expenses for accommodation, allowances, pocket money, local transport during the placement, travel insurance and possible cancellation fees
+1. Placement expenses include the costs of accommodation, allowances, local transport during the placement, cancellation fees, travel insurance and pocket money.

-2. Travel expenses (which you can find in the Documents section): all expenses and all means of transport including local transport used from the point of departure to the destination and back
+2. Travel support includes the costs for all means of travel including local transport from the point of departure to the destination and back

 Top ▲